 Collect and manage multi-disciplinary requirements from pre-sales to production while ensuring synchronization with change.

 Making Sense of the Broad Scope of Next Gen PLM

-Mapping PLM across common business stages helps create a framework for thinking about where PLM fits into your organization.
-Using PLM for a specific task - BOM management, for example - is a great way to start and get immediate value.
-However, the extensible and scalable architecture of PLM amplifies business value as functionality is added.
-It’s also important to remember that “adding functionality” doesn’t always mean replacing existing systems.
-An important quality of next gen PLM is its ability to “plays nice” with legacy environments.
-The illustration below can also help identify where harnessing PLM’s connectivity is more effective then replacing existing applications - especially when starting out.
+Mapping PLM across common business stages can help create a framework for thinking about where PLM fits into your organization.
+While PLM can perform standalone tasks such as BOM management, for example, the extensible and scalable architecture of PLM amplifies business value as functionality is added.
+It’s worth noting, however, that adding functionality doesn’t always mean replacing existing systems or technologies.
+An important quality of next gen PLM is its ability to “plays nice” with existing environments and complement legacy applications.

 Maintaining as-quoted profit margins is notoriously difficult.
 PLM empowers sales engineers and designers to quote confidently with repeatable processes while leveraging lessons learned from the last "win."

 Engineering and design is the critical link between sales and production.
 PLM supports change management, design tool integration, bills of material, NPI project management, and the transitions to production.

 Supporting a product requires understanding the as-built and as-maintained configurations, looping customer feedback into change processes, and managing the stream of data from the IoT and smart parts.

 PLM emerged from engineering roots during the 1980s as the burgeoning use of computer aided design (CAD) programs began producing an influx of digital product information.
 This created an urgent need to manage these data which led to the development of PDM (Product Data Management) systems.
 While PDM was fine for managing CAD programs, its underlying architecture lacked the ability to manage data through the entire product lifecycle.